M1918 Browning automatic rifle: Vietnam War

+A South Vietnamese soldier armed with a Browning Automatic Rifle (BAR) light machine gun.

-The M1918A2 was used in the early stages of the Vietnam War, when the US delivered a quantity of "obsolete", second-line small arms to the South Vietnamese Army and associated allies, including the Montagnard hill tribespeople of South Vietnam.
-US Special Forces advisors frequently chose the BAR over currently available infantry weapons.
+The M1918A2 was used in the early stages of the Vietnam War, when the U.S. delivered a quantity of "obsolete", second-line small arms to the South Vietnamese Army and associated allies, including the Montagnard hill tribespeople of South Vietnam.
+U.S. Special Forces advisors frequently chose the BAR over currently available infantry weapons.
 As one Special Forces sergeant declared, "Many times since my three tours of duty in Vietnam I have thanked God for ... having a BAR that actually worked, as opposed to the jamming M16 ...
 We had a lot of Viet Cong infiltrators in all our [Special Forces] camps, who would steal weapons every chance they got.
 Needless to say, the most popular weapon to steal was the venerable old BAR."

 An experimental variant was tested at Fort Benning.
 The barrel was cut back to the gas tube, had a M60 style bipod and flash suppressor, and a shortened stock with the flip up shoulder rest from the M60.
 Final mod was a box mag that held 50 rounds.
 The stated purpose was for anti vehicle and structure use.
 Still heavy but with AP rounds would shred brick/block structures and most things on wheels.
 Allegedly it was requested by USSS and SOF forces.

 A retrospective analysis by two American historians stated that Browning Automatic Rifle related shipments had provided "serviceable weapons" yet that the generally "short and slightly built" Vietnamese men using them experienced problems given the nature of "Western standards" around physicality.

 Post-Vietnam use

 Quantities of the BAR remained in use by the Army National Guard up until the mid-1970s.
-Many recipients of US foreign aid adopted the BAR and used it into the 1980s and 1990s.
+Many recipients of U.S. foreign aid adopted the BAR and used it into the 1980s and 1990s.